Lawrence E. King Jr.

-Lawrence E. "Larry" King Jr. (born 1944) is an American former banker and former GOP politician from Omaha, Nebraska.
+Lawrence E. "Larry" King Jr. (born 1944) is an American former banker and former GOP African American politician from Omaha, Nebraska.
 He was the manager and treasurer of the Franklin Community Federal Credit Union (FCFCU) and the Vice Chairman for Finance of the National Black Republican Council.
 He was arrested and given a 15-year prison sentence in 1991 for financial fraud, after the FCFCU collapsed in 1988.
 King was also the target of conspiracy theories, accusing him of being involved in sex trafficking and the sexual abuse of children, though all related charges were dropped.

 Career

 He earned a business degree from the University of Nebraska Omaha in 1972, and in 1970 became the manager and treasurer of the newly founded Franklin Community Federal Credit Union (FCFCU) in Omaha's predominantly African-American community, supporting low income households.
 Under King's leadership, Franklin was promoted as a model community-based credit union.
 Throughout the 1970s and 1980s, King was active in Omaha's civic life – serving on boards of local charities (such as the Boys and Girls Clubs, YMCA, Campfire Girls, Head Start, the Salvation Army, the Omaha Ballet, and many more) and church organizations – and earned a reputation as an ambitious, charismatic figure in the city.
 King was also known for his love of music and often performed as a singer.
 King also owned several bars and restaurants in Omaha.